Continuous-time state-space methods for d18O and d13C in the Cenozoic Era: Integrated random walk plus noise models

-Between $m=4$ and $m=6$, in contrast, there is a visually discernible difference in the estimated latent state processes $\mu$ for $\delta^{18}$O and $\delta^{13}$C, and the estimated variances, both in measurement and transition equation, differ substantially.
-We conclude that integration orders up to $m=6$ are meaningful for $\delta^{18}$O and $\delta^{13}$C. We recommend using specifications \eqref{E:IWN_SPV} for the transition equation and \eqref{E:RWN_SV} for the measurement equation, as Tables \ref{T:IWN_SV_d18O}, \ref{T:IWN_SV_d13C}, and \ref{T:IWN_PV} show that the differences in the estimated variances are substantial.
-Comparing log-likelihoods across $m$'s is not meaningful, since $m$ is a design choice.
-For given $m$, however, comparing log-likelihoods in Tables \ref{T:SNR} on the one hand and \ref{T:IWN_SV_d18O} and \ref{T:IWN_SV_d13C} on the other, reveals that allowing for study- and climate states-dependent variances substantially improves the model fit.
+Between $m=4$ and $m=6$, in contrast, there is a visually discernible difference in the estimated latent state processes $\mu_t$ for $\delta^{18}$O and $\delta^{13}$C, and the estimated variances, both in measurement and transition equation, differ substantially.
+We conclude that integration orders up to $m=6$ are meaningful for $\delta^{18}$O and $\delta^{13}$C. Comparing log-likelihoods across $m$ is not meaningful, since $m$ is a design choice.
+For given $m$, the site-differentiated specification (Tables~\ref{T:IWN_Sites_d18O} and~\ref{T:IWN_Sites_d13C} in the appendix) attains a substantially higher log-likelihood than a single constant measurement and transition variance, confirming that allowing for site- and climate-state-dependent variances substantially improves the model fit.
+As for the random-walk-plus-noise model, differentiating the measurement variances by study rather than by site yields a slightly higher log-likelihood at the cost of more parameters, but the site specification provides a more parsimonious description that is directly tied to the geographical locations of the deep-sea cores.